microsoft/RL4BandwidthEstimationChallenge/README.md

 Sami Khairy, Gabriel Mittag, Ezra Ameri, Scott Inglis, Vishak Gopal, Mehrsa Golestaneh, Ross Cutler (Microsoft Corporation)

 Francis Yan, Zhixiong Niu (Microsoft Research)

-## Project

-> This repo has been populated by an initial template to help get you started.
-Please
-> make sure to update the content to build a great experience for community-building.

-As the maintainer of this project, please make a few updates:

-- Improving this README.MD file to provide a great experience
-- Updating SUPPORT.MD with content about this project's support experience
-- Understanding the security reporting process in SECURITY.MD
-- Remove this section from the README

 ## Contributing